alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 #### Fail to connect to the internet from a workspace

-- Conenct to an SRE workspace by using the web client.
+- Connect to an SRE workspace by using the web client.
 - Attempt to access the internet using a browser and CLI tools.

 ````{attention}